hapax/hapax.github.io/assets/bh-kids.md

 [Jacob Bekenstein](https://en.wikipedia.org/wiki/Jacob_Bekenstein) and
 Stephen Hawking in the 70s, so it's called the *Bekenstein-Hawking entropy*.
+This is the starting point for exploring the wonders of quantum gravity, but I must leave that for another time!

 <!--
 For our last trick, we'll get all the numbers right.